BurhanOtour/flipkart-scrapper/README.md

 # Prerequisite

-You need to have the following Python module install on you machine:
+You need to have the following Python modules installed in you system:

 1. <strong>`Pandas`</strong>
 2. <strong>`Selenium`</strong>